Original steel wheels

 - Center bore: 108 mm

-- All the same, but with wider 5½J×14” rims, ET 6 and no nubs for the dog dish style hubcaps (this model had full wheel covers)
+- All the same, but with wider 5½J×14” rims, ET 6 and no nubs for the dog dish style hubcaps (this model came with full wheel covers)

 These wheels cannot be accurately balanced with the center cone system (which has led to a myth that they cannot be accurately balanced at all, but that is not true), you’ll have to use the Lug Centric Mounting on the wheel balancer.
 The lug pattern is standard American 5×5.5″, as used on some older Ford, Jeep and Dodge trucks, so finding the suitable equipment should not be a problem.

 In addition to the steel wheels, original GAZ alloy wheels existed, which look very much like the Lincoln “turbine-style” wheels.
 They have been produced in the 1990s and are a rarity today, but still can be found.

 - GAZ-24: 7,35×14”, bias-ply; models I-146, ID-195, AID-23 (668 mm o/a diameter)